shellieD/get-ducked/README.md

 All testing and code validation information can be found in the separate [TESTING.md](TESTING.md) file

+### Bugs/Known Issues

 TOASTS
 * BUG - Whilst the majority of the pop-up toast messages work as expected, there are instances where the toasts cannot be closed using the 'x' icon.
 This appears to be predominately when on the shopping bag page but unfortunately I have not been able to easily identify why this is happening.
 As this is not a breaking bug, and is just mildly annoying, I felt it was more important to focus on ensuring I had included all functionality to match the assessment criteria and hopefully explore this issue prior to submission if time allowed.
 Unfortunately this has not been the case and so this will be explored further in future sprints.

-In addition to this, I have noticed that if a registered user complete and submits either a contact OR review form OR adds/removes a product from their wishlist AND the user has items in their shopping bag, then the toast success message will render the items of the shopping bag at the bottom of the toast.
+In addition to this, I have noticed that if a registered user completes and submits either a contact OR review form OR adds/removes a product from their wishlist AND the user has items in their shopping bag, then the toast success message will render the items of the shopping bag at the bottom of the toast.
 Ideally this should only happen when adding items to the shopping bag, but as I did not discover this until manually testing the deployed site there was not enough time to rectify this.
 This is really quite a minor bug and doesn't effect the user interaction with the website, it just isn't ideal.
 Screenshot below for context:

 Adding item to wishlist and items in shopping bag showing on toast